 The pathophysiologic basis for C3G is uncontrolled systemic activation of the alternative pathway of the complement cascade.
 There are different triggers that result in alternative pathway dysfunction including genetic mutations and auto-antibodies.

 C3Nefs are NOT identical.
-The triggers that lead to the appearance of C3Nefs are not known.
-There are several different assays that test for C3Nefs.
-Different assays have different sensitivity.
+The triggers that lead to the development of autoantibodies like C3Nefs are not known.
+There are multiple assays to test for C3Nefs.
+Different assays have different sensitivities.

-About 30% of patients with DDD may respond to Eculizumab.
+C3G and Eculizumab.
+About 30% of patients with C3G may respond to Eculizumab.
 Response can be predicted by assaying levels of soluble C5b-9 (sMAC) in the serum.
-This testing should be ordered if you are considering Eculizumab.
+This test should be ordered if you are considering Eculizumab.